generative-intelligence-lab/modelverse/README.md

 Through Modelverse, we introduce the problem of content-based model retrieval: given a query and a large set of generative models, finding the models that best match the query.
 We formulate the search problem as an optimization to maximize the probability of generating a query match given a model.
 We develop approximations to make this problem tractable when the query is an image, a sketch, a text description, another generative model, or a combination of these.
-We demonstrate that our model search can retrieve good models for image editing and reconstruction, few-shot transfer learning, and latent space interpolation.
 <br><br><br>

 [Daohan Lu](https://daohanlu.github.io)<sup>*1</sup>, [Shengyu Wang](https://peterwang512.github.io/)<sup>*1</sup>,